feralhosting/feralhosting.github.io/Software/Python - How to install/readme.md

 **Related FAQ:** [Flexget - Basic installation](https://www.feralhosting.com/faq/view?question=234)

+Installing Python locally:

 You **do not** need to follow this FAQ to use python or python scripts.
-If you have a missing module you can open a ticket and ask staff to install it.
+If you have a missing module you can open a ticket and ask staff to install it or use the above section to install it locally.

-This is a basic guide to installing Python to your home directory and using it as your default Python.
-You will also be able to use easy_install to install mods.
+This is a basic guide to installing Python to your home directory .
+You will also be able to use `easy_install` to install mods.

 ### Python Active State 2.7.5.6: